ehildenb/reviews/reachability/reachability.md

 structure.
 Generic algorithms are provided to do both forwards and backwards
 reachability: these algorithms assume access to a solver which can decide satisfiability and validity in the underlying first-order theory.
-Additionally, the paper the more specific case of GAS (*guarded assignment systems*), which reduces the complexity of the reachability problem.
+Additionally, the paper explores the more specific case of GAS (*guarded assignment systems*), which reduces the complexity of the reachability problem.
 Assuming a GAS, certain *stability* properties can be shown about the forwards and backwards reachability problems; in particular the "next state" function is stable w.r.t. positive existential formulas and conjunctive constraints, and the "previous state" function is stable w.r.t. positive existential formulas, conjunctive